alopez96/arturo-personal/README.md

+## Arturo Creates
-This is my current source code to my personal website where I showcase web develpopment work.
+This is the source code to my business website: arturoceates.com.

+#### Implementation
-The implementation uses HTML, CSS, and a bootstrap kit by timcreative.
+This contains HTML, CSS, and JavaScript